Saibato/bitcpaw/README.md

-Bitpaw:  Bticoin Peer Address Wrapper
+Bitpaw:  Bitcoin Peer Address Wrapper

 We soon will have hashed bassed long PQC address formats, that would spam the wire and would leave old stable nodes behind.